OpenChargingCloud/CSMS/README.md

-# OCPP CSMS Runner
+# CSMS - Charging Station Management System

-This software implementes an example OCPP v1.6 central system and an OCPP v2.1 (compatible to v2.0.1) charging station management system for testing purposes.
+This software implementes an example OCPP v1.6 Central System and an OCPP v2.1 (compatible to v2.0.1) Charging Station Management System for testing purposes.

 ### Your participation